SebastienGorgoni/ADA_Project_2021/README.md

 * Textblob: pip install -U textblob

 ## Data
-We collected the top 25 commented posts under the aforementioned subreddits from January 2014 until May 2021 with the Reddit API using [praw](https://github.com/praw-dev/praw) and [psaw](https://github.com/dmarx/psaw) to collect the top posts each day.
+We collected the top 25 commented posts under the aforementioned subreddits from January 2014 until May 2021 with the Reddit API using the [praw](https://github.com/praw-dev/praw) and [psaw](https://github.com/dmarx/psaw) wrappers to collect the top posts each day.
 To install the libraries:

 * Praw:  pip install praw
 * Psaw:  pip install psaw

-To use the Reddit API, we created a reddit "application" to obtain the credentials of collecting the posts:
+To use the Reddit API, we created a reddit "application" to obtain the credentials to access live reddit activities:

 * Create an account: https://www.reddit.com/wiki/api